 Viewing of the sale will take place on Sunday 3rd November from 10.00-14.00, Monday 4th November 10.00-17.00, Tuesday 5th November 10.00-19.00, Wednesday 6th November 10.00-19.00 and on the day of sale from 09.00.

-Catalogues will be available in the week commencing 21st October.
-The catalogue is priced at £15 and you can purchase your copy by calling, 01223 213343, selecting option 1 for Fine Art.
-The catalogue will also be available to view online.
+A hard copy of catalogue is priced at £15, plus postage, and you can purchase your copy by calling, 01223 213343, selecting option 1 for Fine Art.
 The office is open 9am to 5pm Monday - Friday.